TUM-Dev/NavigaTUM/README.md

 ## Getting started

+### Overview

-NavigaTUM consists of three parts + deployment resources.
+NavigaTUM consists of three main parts + deployment resources.

-Depending on what you want to work on, you do not need to set up all of them.
+Depending on what you want to work on, you **do not need to set up all of them**.
-For an overview how the components work, have a look at the [deployment documentation](deployment/README.md).
+For an overview of how the components work, have a look at the [deployment documentation](deployment/README.md).

 - `data/` contains the code to obtain and process the data